llkongs/AutoCodex/README.md

 - Run init_project.sh only from the repo root (not inside projects/).
 - Do not manually copy the repo; always initialize via the script.
 - ROLES.md is copied into each project to define required roles first.
+- New projects start at INTAKE_READY to gather requirements and roles.

 Project isolation
 - Each project lives under projects/ in its own folder.